“Where all think alike, no one thinks very much.”

 From the 1990 Wesco Annual report

-Granting the presence of perverse incentive, what at the operating mechanics that cause widespread bad loans (where the higher interest rates do not adequately cover increased risk of loss) under our present system?
+Granting the presence of perverse incentive, what are the operating mechanics that cause widespread bad loans (where the higher interest rates do not adequately cover increased risk of loss) under our present system?
 After all, the bad lending, while it has a surface plausibility to bankers under cost pressure, is, by definition, not rational, at least for the lending banks and the wider civilization.
 How then does bad lending occur?

 It occurs (partly) because there are predictable irrationalities among people as social animals.
-It is not pretty clear (in experimental social psychology) that people on the horns of a dilemma, which is where our system has placed our bankers, are extra likely to react unwisely to the example of other peoples’ conduct, now widely called “social proof”.
+It is now pretty clear (in experimental social psychology) that people on the horns of a dilemma, which is where our system has placed our bankers, are extra likely to react unwisely to the example of other peoples’ conduct, now widely called “social proof”.
 So, once some banker has apparently (but not really) solved his cost-pressure problem by unwise lending, a considerable amount of imitative “crowd folly,” relying on the “social proof,” is the natural consequence.
 Additional massive irrational lending is caused by “reinforcement” of foolish behavior, caused by unwise accounting convention in a manner discussed later in this letter.
 It is hard to be wise when the messages which drive you are wrong messages provided by a mal-designed system.

 In Managing With Power Jeffrey Pfeffer offers: